fraserblade/Generic-REST-API/README.md

 # Generic-REST-API
 Simple API based on Node/Express and packaged with Docker.

 Get up and running fast!
+Just drop the data you want to expose into items.json and you are good.
+Note this is intentionally a read-only service, to keep things simple.

 Use as a template to build and customise more complex services.